Accidental Injuries: 6 Types of First Aid Tips You Should Know

 Accidental injuries impact millions of people throughout the United States each year.
 Occurring fast and unexpectedly, many of these injuries happen when you are away from home, and you could find yourself wasting valuable minutes waiting for help to arrive.

 Knowing some basic first aid procedures in the event of an accident can potentially help you lessen the impact an injury has – it could even help you save a loved one’s life.
 Regardless of your level of skill or experience, there are six types of first aid tips you should know for these different accidental injuries:

 - Loss of consciousness

 Common Types of Accidental Injuries

-According to the Centers for Disease Control and Prevention (CDC), over 30 million people each year suffer accidental injuries requiring emergency medical care.
-While many people think of these types of injuries as being minor, the CDC reports that accidental, unintentional injuries kill more than 30,000 people each year, and are the fourth leading cause of death in the U.S. The following are among the most common causes of these injuries:
+According to the Centers for Disease Control and Prevention (CDC), over 30 million people each year suffer accidental injuries that require emergency medical care.
+While many may think of these injuries as minor, the CDC further reports that accidental, unintentional injuries kill more than 30,000 people each year and are the fourth leading cause of death in the United States.

 - Being struck by or against an object

 In the event of a serious accident, your first step should always be to get emergency medical attention immediately.
 While waiting for help to arrive, any first aid you can provide could be valuable.

 For a free legal consultation, call (800) 777-7777